RNstu08/Electricity-Price-Forecast/README.md

 - This repository contains my solution to the coding challenge.
 - The objective is to design and implement models for forecasting day-ahead power prices in the energy market.

+---
+# Day-Ahead Power Price Forecasting Challenge

+This repository contains my solution to the coding challenge.
+The objective is to design and implement models for forecasting day-ahead power prices in the energy market.

 ## Project Structure

 ```